 This study aimed to assess the compliance of clinicians with the national guidelines at a regional hospital in Ghana and to understand this in relation to their knowledge and perception of transfusion issues.
-The overall purpose of the study was to develop a process for assessing compliance with transfusion guidelines that may be applicable beyond Ghana and to provide evidence for NBSG to guide their next steps in revising and improving compliance nationally with the guidelines.
+The overall purpose of the study was to develop a process for assessing compliance with transfusion guidelines that may be applicable beyond Ghana, and to provide evidence for NBSG to guide their next steps in revising and improving compliance nationally with the guidelines.

 Materials and methods

 The study took place at the Volta Regional Hospital (VRH), a tertiary hospital in Ghana.
-The Volta region is one of ten administrative regions in Ghana, bordered by Lake Volta to the west and Togo to the east, and has an estimated population of 2.4 million.
+The Volta region is one of ten administrative regions in Ghana, with an estimated population of 2.4 million.
 [10] VRH is the sole referral hospital for the region, and is presently transitioning to teaching hospital status, in association with the University of Health and Allied Sciences.
 Patients are expected to meet some of the costs of transfusion - family members who donate blood to replace that used by their relatives pay US$7 per unit for processing; those whose relatives cannot replace blood pay US$30 per unit.

-The study comprised three phases: semi-structured interviews with clinicians to understand issues concerning transfusion decisions and the use of guidelines; a questionnaire for clinicians based on the national transfusion guidelines and supplemented with information from interviews; and a review of hospital records to assess the appropriateness of transfusion requests compared to the recommendations in the guidelines.
+The study comprised three phases: semi-structured interviews with clinicians to understand issues concerning transfusion decisions and the use of guidelines; a questionnaire for clinicians based on the NBSG guidelines and supplemented with information from interviews; and a review of hospital records to assess the appropriateness of transfusion requests compared to the NBSG guideline recommendations.

 Semi-structured interviews

-Interviews were conducted with 11 clinicians, identified opportunistically to include clinical staff from all departments where blood was used regularly (i.e. medicine, surgery, obstetrics and gynaecology, paediatrics and anaesthetics; anaesthetic clinicians were specialised nurses).
-These interviews were based on themes within the national guidelines and covered perceived indications for transfusion of blood components, difficulties encountered in obtaining blood, and whether transfusion decisions were informed by NBSG guidelines.
+Interviews were conducted with 11 clinicians, identified opportunistically to include clinical staff from all departments that regularly use blood.
+These included medicine, surgery, obstetrics and gynaecology, paediatrics and anaesthetics; anaesthetic clinicians were specialised nurses.
+Interviews were based on themes within the national guidelines and covered perceived indications for transfusion of blood components, difficulties encountered in obtaining blood, and whether transfusion decisions were informed by NBSG guidelines.
 A semi-structured format was chosen for the interviews, with initial broad questions and more detailed probes, to allow further exploration of topics of interest.
 Information from the interviews was not formally analysed as its purpose was to inform the content of the questionnaires.

 Clinician questionnaires

-A structured questionnaire based on the NBSG guidelines and expanded to include topics on clinical practice that emerged from the interviews, was developed which addressed three themes (see Appendix 1 for full questionnaire).
-The first theme was knowledge of specific aspects of transfusion covered in the guidelines including indications for transfusion, complications of transfusion, haemoglobin thresholds for guiding transfusion in specific patient groups, and other clinical features that may guide transfusion.
-The second theme, informed by the interviews, covered potential difficulties encountered around transfusion, including the impact of shortage of supplies, and potential limitations in testing.
+A structured questionnaire was developed, based on the NBSG guidelines as well as topics that emerged from the interviews, which addressed three themes (see Appendix 1 for full questionnaire).
+The first theme was knowledge of specific aspects of transfusion covered in the guidelines, including indications for transfusion, complications of transfusion, haemoglobin thresholds for guiding transfusion, and other clinical features that may guide transfusion.
+The second theme, informed by the interviews, covered potential difficulties encountered around transfusion, such as the impact of shortage of supplies, and potential limitations in testing.
 The final theme was education, to understand how clinicians obtained knowledge about transfusion, and to determine what proportion of clinicians were familiar with the contents of the national guidelines.
 Many of the questions enabled respondents to choose a response on a Likert-type scale.
 For example, self-rated confidence in prescribing transfusions had choices from 1-5, where 1 was least confidence and 5 was highest confidence.
 Responses to other questions allowed free-text, such as listing clinical features that would affect a decision to transfuse.
 Median responses were used in the analysis to indicate the view of the majority of respondents.